nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing subjects or lessons, the existing subjects or lessons of the student will be removed i.e adding of subjects or lessons are not cumulative.
-* You can remove all the student’s subjects by typing `t/` without specifying any subjects after it.
+* You can remove all the student’s subjects by typing `t/` without specifying any subject names after it.
+* You can remove all the student’s lessons by typing `l/` without specifying any lesson details after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.